lucky-vers/Cryptonite-Taskphase/Writeup.md

 inhere/-file09: data
 ```

 The `file` command allows us to determine the file type of a file without directly using `cat` on it.
-We can see that there's only one file (`-file07`) with the label *ASCII text* attached to it, meaning it only contains human-readable characters.
-We cat the file and get the password for the next level.
+We can see that there's only one file (`-file07`) with the label `ASCII text` attached to it, meaning it only contains human-readable characters.
+We cat the file and get the password for the next level

 ```
 bandit4@bandit:~$ cat inhere/-file07